Sign Up for the Utah Snow and Avalanche Workshop (USAW) on December 7th!

 Mark Staples

-Issued by Mark Staples for
+Issued by Mark Staples on

-Monday, April 8, 2024
+Monday morning, April 8, 2024

 Today the avalanche danger is LOW.
 Low danger doesn't mean no danger, and it's worth looking for and assessing the stability of recent deposits of wind drifted snow above treeline.
 The snow should become damp on sunny slopes, but shouldn't be a problem.